 “Asana manages the nuances of multiple team members collaborating on one project.”

 Asana has a great customizable dashboard, but there’s a learning curve when it comes to using this project management tool.
 For all of its bells, whistles, and integrations, Asana isn’t always the most intuitive.

 Maybe that’s the drawback to being so flexible and adaptable—users have to adapt to Asana’s adaptability.

 There isn’t a team chat capability on the software itself yet, so collaboration won’t be completely seamless.
-Asana does allow team members to sign up for email updates, but for collaboration purposes, it feels like the elevator is broken and we all have to take the stairs.
+Asana does allow team members to sign up for email updates, but for collaboration purposes, they integrate with Slack

 Also, Asana’s customer service is missing a 24/7 helpline, and there’s no two-factor authentication—just a single sign-on.
 So Asana is down a point for security and customer support.